Dynamical Emergence of FRW Cosmological Models: Structural stability issues

-Idea of structural stability attempts to define the notion of stability of differential deterministic models of the physical processes.
-In the case of planar dynamical systems (as in the case of models under consideration) there is true Peixoto theorem (Peixoto 1982) \cite{Peixoto:1962} which states that structurally stable dynamical systems form open and dense subsets in the space of all dynamical systems defined on the compact manifold.
-This theorem is basic characterization of structurally stable dynamical systems in the plane which offers the possibility of exact definition generic (typical) and nongeneric (exceptional) cases (properties) in tools of the notion of structural stability.
-Unfortunately there is no counterparts of this theorem in more dimensional case when structurally unstable systems can also form open and dense subsets.
+The idea of structural stability attempts to define the stability notion of differential deterministic models of the physical processes.
+In the case of planar dynamical systems (as in the case of models under consideration) there Peixoto theorem is true (Peixoto 1982) \cite{Peixoto:1962} which states that structurally stable dynamical systems form open and dense subsets in the space of all dynamical systems defined on the compact manifold.
+This theorem is a basic characterization of structurally stable dynamical systems in the plane which offers the possibility of the exact definition of generic (typical) and nongeneric (exceptional) cases (properties) by means of the notion of structural stability.
+Unfortunately there is no counterpart of this theorem in a more dimensional case when structurally unstable systems can also form open and dense subsets.
 For our aims, it is important that Peixoto theorem can give the characterization of generic cosmological models in terms of potential function $V$ of the scale factor $a$ which determine the motion of the system of Newtonian type: $\ddot{a} = - \frac{\partial V}{\partial a}$.

-Therefore we can treat FRW equation with various forms of dark energy as the two-dynamical systems which looks like Newtonian type where the role of coordinate variable is played by the cosmological radius (or redshift $z$: $1+z = \frac{a_0}{a} \equiv x^{-1}$).
-We can construct an effective potential, the second order acceleration equation has exactly the Newtonian form, where the role of a coordinate variable is played by the cosmological radius.
+Therefore we can treat FRW equation with various forms of dark energy as the two-dynamical system which looks like Newtonian type where the role of coordinate variable is played by the cosmological radius (or redshift $z$: $1+z = \frac{a_0}{a} \equiv x^{-1}$).
+We can construct an effective potential (the second order acceleration equation has exactly the Newtonian form) where the role of a coordinate variable is played by the cosmological radius.

-Using the term of the structural stability introduced first by Andronov, Leontovich and Pontryagin in thirties, one can classify different models of cosmic acceleration.
-It will be demonstrated that models with the accelerating phase which follows the deceleration are natural and typical from the point of view of the dynamical systems theory combined with the notion of structural stability in contrast to the models with bounces.
-In Fig.~\ref{fig:2} there are illustrated two cases: a) inverted single-well potential and b) more complicated form of the potential with two maxima corresponding to the saddle point and minimum corresponding to the center (structurally unstable).
+Using the term of the structural stability first introduced by Andronov, Leontovich and Pontryagin in 1930s, one can classify different models of cosmic acceleration.
+It will be demonstrated that models with the accelerating phase which follow the deceleration are natural and typical from the point of view of the dynamical systems theory combined with the notion of structural stability in contrast to the models with bounces.

 Let us introduce the following definition:

 \begin{definition} If the set of all vector fields $ \textbf{f} \in C^r (\mathcal{M})$ $(r \geq 1)$ having a certain property contains an open dense subset of $C^r (\mathcal{M})$, then the property is called generic. \end{definition}